How Often Does Google Crawl Websites?

 Merely updating content isn’t enough — you must submit these pages to the search engine results page.

 Inform the Google Search Console about your updates using an XML sitemap.
-You can also link a new page to your existing pages that have ranked well.
+You can also link internal links to a new page to your existing pages that have ranked well.
 This helps bots discover and crawl your site faster.
 Besides, ensure your site is mobile-friendly.

 Structuring Sitemap